-The IANA Stewardship Transition Coordination Group (ICG) is issuing this Request for Proposals (RFP) from the interested and affected “operational” communities of IANA (i.e., those with direct operational or service relationships with IANA; namely names, numbers, protocol parameters),
+The IANA Stewardship Transition Coordination Group (ICG) is seeking complete formal responses to this Request for Proposals (RFP) from the “operational communities” of IANA (i.e., those with direct operational or service relationships with IANA; namely names, numbers, protocol parameters).
+Other interested and affected parties are strongly encouraged to provide their inputs through open processes run by these operational communities.
+Other parties may provide comments to the ICG on particular aspects that may be covered by proposals that may be of significant interest to them, for review by the ICG as time and resources permit.
+The ICG will direct comments received from other parties to the relevant operational communities as appropriate.

 During the development of their proposals, the operational communities are expected to consult and work with other affected parties; likewise, other affected parties are strongly encouraged to participate in community processes, as the ICG is requiring proposals that have consensus support from a broad range of stakeholder groups.

 Communities are asked to adhere to open and inclusive processes in developing their responses, so that all community members may fully participate in and observe those processes.
 Communities are also asked to actively seek out and encourage wider participation by any other parties with interest in their response.

 A major challenge of the ICG will be to identify and help to reconcile differences between submitted proposals, in order to produce a single plan for the transition of IANA stewardship.
 Submitted Proposals should therefore focus on those elements that are considered to be truly essential to the transition of their specific IANA functions.

+The target deadline for all responses to this RFP is 31 December 2014.

-Required Proposal Elements0.
-Identity of Community
+Required Proposal Elements

-Identify which community

-Affected “Operational” Communities:
+The ICG encourage each community to submit a single proposal that contains the elements described in this section.

+Communities are requested to describe the elements delineated in the sections below in as much detail possible, and according to the suggested format/structure, to allow the ICG to more easily assimilate the results.
+While each question is narrowly defined to allow for comparison between answers, respondents are encouraged to provide further information in explanatory sections, including descriptive summaries of policies/practices and associated references to source documents of specific policies/practices.
+In this way, the responses to the questionnaire will be useful at the operational level as well as to the broader stakeholder communities.

+In the interest of completeness and consistency, proposals may cross-reference wherever appropriate the current IANA Functions Contract when describing existing arrangements and proposing changes to existing arrangements.

+0. Proposal type

+Identify which category of the IANA functions this submission proposes to address:

 [ ] Names [ ] Numbers [ ] Protocol Parameters

-Other affected Communities:

-[ ] End Users [ ] Governments [ ] Other: ___________________

 Description of Community’s Use of IANA